-- Encourage community input in all restoration, dune care, pest animal control, and stream care and weed control efforts and supporting park care groups involving local schools and residents. examples include: liaison with tangata whenua, the Environment Bay of Plenty Regional Council, the DOC and specialist organisations such as Forest and Bird, to provide or facilitate public education, educational resources or workshops - Encourage public 'ownership' of restoration projects, for example, the community can play an active role as 'community watchdogs' that facilitate maintenance of restoration work, help prevent vandalism and ensure compliance with DP provisions - continue to promotgnne public awareness of the importance of the reserves for community use as a part of the district wide network of reserves and walkways - install signage where applicable at reserve entrances that provide interpretive and educational information on the local history, key ecological values and coastal processes at work in each area
+- (i) Encourage community input in all restoration, dune care, pest animal control, and stream care and weed control efforts and supporting park care groups involving local schools and residents.
+Examples include: liaison with Tangata Whenua, the Environment Bay of Plenty Regional Council, the Department of Conservation and specialist organisations such as Forest and Bird, to provide/facilitate public education, educational resources and/or workshops. - (ii) Encourage public 'ownership' of restoration projects, for example, the community can play an active role as 'community watchdogs' that facilitate maintenance of restoration work, help prevent vandalism and ensure compliance with District Plan provisions. - (iii) Continue to promote public awareness of the importance of the reserves for community use as a part of the district wide network of reserves and walkways. - (iv) Install signage where applicable at reserve entrances that provide interpretive and educational information on the local history, key ecological values and coastal processes at work in each area.